devangxz/parakeet-tdt-deployment/src/content/terms-and-conditions.md

 ## Acceptance of Terms

-By using Scribie.ai web site ("Service"), all services of Scribie Technologies, you are agreeing to be bound by the following terms and conditions ("Freelance Transcription Program Terms and Conditions"), including any subsequent changes or modifications to them.
-If you do not agree to these Terms please do not use the Scribie.ai website or services.
+By using Scribie web site ("Service"), all services of Scribie Technologies, you are agreeing to be bound by the following terms and conditions ("Freelance Transcription Program Terms and Conditions"), including any subsequent changes or modifications to them.
+If you do not agree to these Terms please do not use the Scribie website or services.

 ## Confidentiality